gdelazzari/SpaceApps2017/README.md

 Another bonus feature is that, combining with wind data from weather stations or custom wind sensors deployed near the area, you can predict the direction of the smoke and ash and then alert nearby cities about the danger.

-Also, with a system like this, a fire can be detected within tents of minutes instead of hours (satellite live fire data sometimes has a latency of more than 3 hours **[insert source here]**), thanks to the insight system that, even without a user report, is capable of guessing if something is happening thanks to temperature/thermal sensors that can be deployed in the area.
+Also, with a system like this, a fire can be detected within tents of minutes instead of hours (satellite live fire data has a latency up to 3 hours - [source](https://earthdata.nasa.gov/earth-observation-data/near-real-time/firms)), thanks to the insight system that, even without a user report, is capable of guessing if something is happening thanks to temperature/thermal sensors that can be deployed in the area.
 Or, even without this kind of data, the system can plan timed drone patrols based on the calculated risk for that particular moment of year/month/day, all of this taking in consideration the battery life of the drones and leaving enough in case of user reports that require an instant patrol flight.

 The system is also expandable and could be used, for example, to report the live status of a volcanic eruption or an avalanche/flood, or maybe to find lost people in the area.
+The input data for the insight system is also flexible, in the sense that you can, for example, add more sources like Twitter or other social networks to trigger the drones when someone makes a tweet or a post about a fire that has started.
+You can also use custom sensors based on the scenario: for instance, if you have a forest under an high hill, you can place a thermal camera on the top of the hill to instantly detect any flame.

 ### Drones and stations
 ![](https://github.com/gdelazzari/SpaceApps2017/raw/master/Images/drone.png "Drone with base solar station")